 Palliative care is specialized medical care for people with serious illness, focused on providing relief from the symptoms and stress of a serious illness.
 The goal is to improve quality of life for the patient and his/her family by identifying, assessing, and treating pain and other physical, psychosocial, and spiritual problems.
 Studies show that patients who receive palliative care have improved quality of life, feel more in control, are able to avoid risks associated with treatment and hospitalization, and have decreased costs with improved utilization of health care resources.7-9

-Measure Requirements for Hospitals with >100 beds
+Measure Requirements for Large Hospitals with ≥100 beds

-Hospitals >100 beds will require Palliative Care Quality Collaborative (PCQC) participation:
+Hospitals ≥100 beds are encouraged to join Palliative Care Quality Collaborative (PCQC) and use it to submit data to PHC.

 Required to provide the following to PHC: